 There is a desperately wide range of opinions as to how the revision of logic should be executed.
 Every form of deviant logic has been applied in the hope of resolving the sorites paradox.

 An early favorite was many-valued logic.
 On this approach, borderline statements are assigned truth-values that lie between full truth and full falsehood.
 Some logicians favor three truth-values, others prefer four or five.
 The most popular approach is to use an infinite number of truth-values represented by the real numbers between 0 (for full falsehood) and 1 (for full truth).
-This infinite spectrum of truth-values might be service for a continuous sorites argument involving ‘small real number’ (Weber and Colyvan 2010).
+This infinite spectrum of truth-values might be of service for a continuous sorites argument involving ‘small real number’ (Weber and Colyvan 2010).

 Critics object that this proliferation of truth-values exacerbates the over-precision of classical logic.
-Instead of having just one artificially sharp line between the truth and the false, the many-valued logician has infinitely many sharp lines such as that between statements with a truth of of .323483925 and those with a higher truth-value.
+Instead of having just one artificially sharp line between the true and the false, the many-valued logician has infinitely many sharp lines such as that between statements with a truth of of .323483925 and those with a higher truth-value.
 In Mark Sainsbury's words, “… you do not improve a bad idea by iterating it.”
 (1996, 255)

 A proponent of an infinite valued logic might reply to Sainsbury with an analogy.
 It is a bad idea to model a circle with a straight line.
 Using two lines is not much better, nor is there is much improvement using a three sided polygon (a triangle).
 But as we add more straight lines to the polygon (square, pentagon, hexagon, and so on) we make progress—by iterating the bad idea of modeling a circle with straight lines.